thelukester92/swift-engine/README.md

 * Entity-component-system framework
 * Rendering system that uses SpriteKit by mapping the position component to a SKSpriteNode position
 * Sprite system for displaying textures and sprites with animated states
+* Tile system for creating entities for tilemaps
 * Physics system for basic platformer physics

 The engine right now can render textures, simulate gravity and collisions, and accept single-tap input to test out different sprite states (jumping and idling).